the23ie/Peer-to-Peer-Energy-Trading-System-using-Microgrid-Simulation-Blockchain/README.md

 ## Setup Instructions
 ### Prerequisites
--Node.js and npm
+- Node.js and npm
--MATLAB / Simulink
+- MATLAB / Simulink
--Hardhat(can compile online as well)
+- Hardhat(can be compile online as well or avoid deployment altogether and use the original address)
--MetaMask
+- MetaMask
--Ethereum Sepolia Testnet access
+- Ethereum Sepolia Testnet access
--Sepolia test ETH
+- Sepolia test ETH
--Properly configured .env, backend/.env, and frontend/.env.local
+- Properly configured .env, backend/.env, and frontend/.env.local

 ### Installation Steps
 ## ▶️ How to Run